 Seller’s inspections aren’t as common as a buyer’s inspection for a couple reasons.
 Firstly, like I stated before, the seller is already paying a lot of money.
 Secondly, a buyer is already going to get their own inspection.
 Well that second one may not be true.
 A buyer may wave their inspection contingency seeing a thorough, detailed inspection.
 That means a quicker sale!

 One of the biggest pro’s of a seller’s inspection is knowing the major items that need to be repaired or replaced.
 Doing this early allows you to shop around to get the repair done, right the first time, by a reparable professional.
 I’ve seen many seller’s have to rush a major repair and then pay more money after because it wasn’t done properly.
 Saving those extra steps alone will typically pay for the price of the inspection.
 I know the major items are what matter to my buyer’s.
-They still receive a full inspection, but I take a $100 off the price!

 Listen to the agent: